-It only takes a small act of imagination to understand why an all-inclusive textbook model — a single fee that includes books in the cost of tuition — serves students and faculty well.
+It only takes a small act of imagination to understand why an inclusive access textbook model — a single fee that includes books in the cost of tuition — serves students and faculty well.

 Imagine you’re a college freshman.
 If you’re like 68.4% of new enrollees, you’ve arrived fresh from high school, and high school was synonymous with structure.
 Your day always started and ended at about the same time.
 You ate lunch when the bell rang.
 You went outside for your free period when another bell rang, and if you chose to cut class, there were consequences: You found yourself in study hall or detention, where you finished your homework for the day.